-This 5-tiered shoe organizer from Simple Trending is our top recommendation for its versatility and quality design.
-It holds the most shoes of any product we tested and can accommodate nearly every size and style of footwear.
-This unit's minimum capacity is 15-18 pairs, by storing 3 pairs per shelf, and another 3 pairs divided amongst the six side pockets.
+Thanks to its versatility and quality design, the Simple Trending 5-Tier Stackable organizer is our top recommendation.
+It holds the most shoes of any model we tested and can accommodate nearly every size and style of footwear.
+It stores three pairs per shelf and another three pairs in the side pockets for a capacity of 15-18 pairs.
 However, by stacking the thinner shoes together in one side pocket and sliding a few more pairs underneath the bottom shelf, we could fit up to 24 pairs.
 The metal frame is durable and the canvas fabric of the shelves keeps the unit lightweight and easy to move, even when loaded with shoes.
 The shelves are deep enough to hold most sizes and the bars on the sides keep smaller shoes from falling out.
 The shelves can be hung at various levels to better accommodate heels or ankle-height boots, but the only way to fit taller boots anywhere but on top is by removing one of the shelves.
 Fortunately, even after removing a shelf, this rack can still hold more shoes than most of the standing racks we tested.
 The removable side pockets provide additional storage and work great for slippers and sandals, but they are also useful for storing gloves, hats, or other items.
 This rack is stackable, so if you purchase more than one of these shoe organizers, you easily double the storage capacity.